 Key Points:

-- While Bellagio’s buffet is a top-tier option, it ranks behind Bacchanal at Caesars, Wicked Spoon at Cosmopolitan, and The Buffet at Wynn.
+- While Bellagio’s buffet is a solid option, it ranks behind Bacchanal, Wicked Spoon, and The Buffet at Wynn.

-- That being said, the food was great and I particularly enjoyed the Bacon Mac & Cheese, Mini Gyro, Prime Rib, and Rotisserie Chicken.
+- That said, my meal was great.
+I loved the Bacon Mac & Cheese, Mini Gyro, and Prime Rib.

-- At the $49.99 I paid, I think there’s value here for big eaters although I slightly prefer the similarly priced buffets at Caesars, Wynn, and Cosmopolitan to this one.
+- At $54.99, there’s value here for big eaters, though I prefer the similarly priced buffets at Caesars, Wynn, and Cosmopolitan.

-As one of the more popular buffets in Vegas, the line to get in was somewhat substantial, extending all the way to the casino floor.
-While I was initially intimidated, things moved quickly and I was seated in 15-20 minutes.
+One of the more popular buffets in Vegas, the line to get in was substantial, extending all the way out to the casino floor.
+While I was initially intimidated, things moved quickly, and I was seated in 15-20 minutes.

-Below, I’ll share my dining experience with plenty of pictures of what there is to eat!
+Below, I’ll share my experience with plenty of pictures of what there is to eat!

 Bellagio Buffet Pricing and Hours